sean-huni/turbine/README.md

-# turbine
+# Turbine
-Spring Cloud Netflix Turbine Circuit breaker metric aggregation using spring-cloud-netflix with Turbine and server-sent events
+Dashboard monitor for circuit breakers and metric aggregation using spring-cloud-netflix with Turbine and server-sent events.